 - How to implement agile marketing

-- Agile marketing examples
+- Agile marketing tech stack components

 What is agile marketing?

-Agile marketing is a method of working that breaks everything down into small increments to allow for continuous feedback gathering so teams have the flexibility to adapt to changes.
+Agile marketing is a method of working that breaks projects down into small increments to allow for continuous feedback gathering so teams have the flexibility to adapt to changes.
 It requires a strategic vision and short, medium, and long-term goal planning.

 Plans are more flexible in agile marketing, with just the main goals outlined rather than every step broken down and accounted for.
 That way, a company can adapt to any rapid changes in their industry on the fly and achieve greater success.